Title

 (12) Public.
 Owned, leased, or operated by the Commonwealth of Pennsylvania, the United States, the City, or any other public or quasi-public governmental body or agency.

-(1) It shall be unlawful for any person to sell or offer for sale any product expressly excluded from the definition of Hemp under the Agricultural Marketing Act of 1946 (7 U.S.C.
-1639o).
+(1) It shall be unlawful for any person to sell or offer for sale any substance set forth in the Exclusions from the definition of Hemp under the Agricultural Marketing Act of 1946 (7 U.S.C. § 1639o).

 (a) Is mixed or packed with a nonkratom substance that affects the quality or strength of the kratom product to such a degree as to render the kratom product injurious to a consumer;